equinix/terraform-equinix-metal-openstack/README.md

 - It is possible to modify the total number of nodes and the type (various sizes of x86 and ARM hardware provided by Equinix Metal).
 - By default, the template uses third generation Equinix Metal hardware.

-If you require support, please email [metal@equinix.com](mailto:metal@equinix.com), visit the Equinix Metal IRC channel (#packet on freenode), subscribe to the [Equinix Metal Community Slack channel](https://slack.equinixmetal.com) or post an issue within this repository.
+If you require support, please email [metal@equinix.com](mailto:metal@equinix.com), visit the Equinix Metal IRC channel (#equinixmetal on freenode), subscribe to the [Equinix Metal Community Slack channel](https://slack.equinixmetal.com) or post an issue within this repository.

 Contributions are welcome to help extend this work!